shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “Obviously, Mother intends on making me the next chief, but has to make it look like she’s not playing favorites.”
 Lemilay smiled proudly.
 “The challenges will all be things I’m good at, so there’s no point in any of you trying.”

 Wryonin growled.
-“You mean like lying?
-Black mailing?
+“You mean like manipulation?
+Black mail?
 Back stabbing?”

 “All things that lead to a successful reign, yes.”